Last Updated on March 11, 2021 by Jeremy

 Accommodation Selection is Key

 After settling on a destination, the next question is likely going to be- where will you stay?
-One of the biggest things we see coming out of social distancing is moving away from big box hotels, with Airbnb and camping being two popular options to minimize your interactions.
+One of the biggest things we see coming out of social distancing is moving away from big box hotels, with vacation rentals (like Airbnb, VRBO) and camping being two popular options to minimize your interactions.

 While we love these ideas, we also have to say that sometimes you don't know what the cleaning procedures are like at rentals and campsites.
 So while you may be around fewer people (if any) during your stay, the question still remains of what procedures were done prior to your arrival.